Anchorsify/Anchorsify.github.io/_projects/Weapon.md

  - Speed: 15 + (weapon's Speed)/2
  - Type: Slashing Melee

-Effects: Cross Wave has only a single Accuracy, and is treated as one attack.
+Effects: Using a two-handed weapon with this technique increases its Stamina cost by an additional +5.
+Cross Wave has only a single Accuracy, and is treated as one attack.
 However, if the opponent uses a defense where they roll for a result (such as dodge or parry), they must roll twice.

-If the attack hits the first defense, that roll is used to determine how much partial defense, if any, is applied.
-If the second defense also fails (partial defense being ignored for this purpose), your attack's dice damage is tripled (from, for example, 5d8 to 5d8*3).
-If the attack misses against your opponent's first defensive roll, make the second roll.
-If it hits, this attack deals damage as a regular attack with your weapon (with the higher Speed associated with this technique).
-Using a two-handed weapon with this technique increases the Stamina cost by an additional +5.
+If their first defensive roll fails, that roll is used to determine how much, if any, Partial Success applies to the attack's damage.
+If the second roll also fails (with partial success not applying to its result), your attack's damage dice are tripled (from, for example, 5d8 to 5d8*3).

+If their first defensive roll succeeds, they still make a second defensive roll.
+If they succeed a second time, they have successfully avoided the attack; if they fail, then this technique deals damage as a regular attack with your weapon (using the final speed of Kousanami for its damage).

+If someone blocks against this technique, it does not get its damage dice tripled.
+If someone elects to not defend against Kousanami, however, it does.

 #### --( Kusari no Hebi - Chain Serpent )--
 With sufficient practice, the user can throw their chain weapon in such a way that it ricochets to strike their opponent multiple times, hitting and disarming them or tripping them at the same time, tugging on the chain to redirect it.